ebi-gene-expression-group/expression-atlas-curation-guide/pages/single_cell_curation_guide.md

 **Comment[technical replicate group]**

 The values will be the BioSample accession ("SAMEA...").
+If there are no BioSamples accessions, use a pattern like "group1", "group2", ... (only alphanumerical characters are allowed for these values).
+All assays should be given a group label, even if some of the samples may not have any technical replicates.
-If there are no BioSamples accessions, use a pattern like "cell1", "cell2", ... because these labels will be displayed in the interface, for example when you hover over a cell in the tSNE plot.
+These technical replicate labels will be displayed in the interface, for example when you hover over a cell in the tSNE plot.

 In addition to the fields above, also the regular ENA/SRA information is required: